youldash/First-Neural-Network/README.md

 ## About

-The goal of this project is to build an [Artificial Neural Networks (ANNs)](https://en.wikipedia.org/wiki/Artificial_neural_network) using Numpy to predict bike-sharing patterns.
+The goal of this project is to build an [Artificial Neural Network (ANN)](https://en.wikipedia.org/wiki/Artificial_neural_network) using Numpy to predict bike-sharing patterns.

 <div align="center">
 	<img src="assets/neural_network.png" width="100%" />
 </div>

 This project was developed in partial fulfillment of the requirements for Udacity's [Deep Learning Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101) program.

-Predicting